wearsunscreen/viple/README.md

 ## To-Do List
 - Animate the pufferfish character
 - Implement a Snake game to practice the H, J, K, and L navigation keys
+- Implement a minefield game to practice w and page up/down
 - Improve the overall visual design and aesthetics
 - Develop a maki game to teach word advance
 - Create a main menu for selecting levels
 - Script the pipe gaps in the pufferfish level
 - Add support for quitting the game using commands `:q`, `:quit`, `:exit`, etc.
 - set of valid and invalid key strokes per level